ajithmemana/Pixabay-App/README.md

     Good looking UI
     Usage of LazyStaggeredGrid

-To be improved:

-    No tests
+Resolved:
     Usage of Gson with Kotlin not ideal
     Doesn't use Retrofit's built-in coroutine support
     Internet Connectivity detector is buggy
     Uses global variables

+To be improved:
+    No tests
     Understanding of Dependency Injection